-What should my oxygen saturation level be?
+What should my 02 Saturation level should be?

 A range of 94-99% is normal for healthy adults breathing room air which contains 21% oxygen.
 Anyone who is not achieving the critical blood oxygen saturation level of 90% (SpO2) or of 55-60mmHg (SaO2), may require additional oxygen.
 A qualified medical practitioner will assess your situation and prescribe the appropriate dose of supplemental oxygen.

 Oxygen saturation levels – what do they mean?

 Oxygen saturation levels measure the degree to which the haemoglobin contained in the red blood cells (erythrocytes) has bonded with oxygen molecules.
 Oxygen is taken in by the lungs when we breathe in.